penumbra1/expensify/README.md

 This is a study project for Andrew Mead's [React course](https://www.udemy.com/react-2nd-edition) (definitely recommended!).
 Live demo [here](https://expensify-by-penumbra1.herokuapp.com/).

 Andrew's source code is [here](https://github.com/andrewjmead/react-course-2-expensify-app), and he is the original author of this project.
-However, I wrote all of the code in this repo from scratch as I progressed in the course, with a few tweaks.
+However, I wrote all of the code in this repo from scratch as I progressed in the course, with quite a few changes.

-### Code
+## Code

-Changed `mapDispatchToProps` to object syntax instead of function (except where ownProps are passed) to bind action creators automatically.
+Changed `mapDispatchToProps` to [object syntax](https://daveceddia.com/redux-mapdispatchtoprops-object-form/) (except where ownProps are passed) to bind action creators automatically.

 Used React Fragments to render multiple JSX elements.

+\+ Lots of little performance and readability tweaks.

-### Testing
+## Testing

 Added a few tests to improve code coverage (near 100% now thanks to testing mapStateToProps, although it may not be necessary).

+Rewrote some tests to DRY them up and avoid passing around unnecessary data.

 Removed `"setupFiles": ["raf/polyfill"]` from Jest config: Jest [now ships with raf polyfill](https://github.com/BuckyMaler/channels/pull/79).

-### Build
+## Build

 Switched to npm.